 Woodward Park City

-This state of the art, innovative venue is the nation’s first all-in-one action sports and ski resort and is only 25 minutes from downtown Salt Lake City..
-Woodward boasts a 125 acre campus with an indoor action sports hub, outdoor action sports facility and outdoor mountain park.
-From lift-accessed snowboarding, skiing and tubing in the winter to mountain biking, skateboarding, BMX, scooter, parkour, cheer and digital media in the summer, the resort is designed to offer a multitude of opportunities for passionate action sports athletes of all ages and abilities to play (beginner to expert).
+This state-of-the-art, innovative venue is the nation’s first all-in-one action sports and ski resort and is only 25 minutes from downtown Salt Lake City.
+Woodward boasts a 125-acre campus with an indoor action sports hub, outdoor action sports facility and mountain park.
+From lift-accessed snowboarding, skiing and tubing in the winter to mountain biking, skateboarding, BMX, scooter, parkour and cheer in the summer, the resort offers a multitude of opportunities for passionate action sports athletes of all ages and abilities to play (beginner to expert).

-Woodward Park City will be open year-round with day and night sessions, packages and monthly memberships available.
+Woodward Park City is open year-round with day and night sessions, packages and monthly memberships available.